Where to Stay in Budapest: Best Districts & Hotels

 • With the rampant nightlife, you might not get much sleep if you forget to pack your earplugs!

-Best places to stay in District VII
+Best hotels in District VII

 District VIII stretches out to the south of District VII and is characterized by its leafy avenues, 19th-century architecture, and sprawling city parks.
 This neighborhood has been subject to gentrification over the years and is now one of the best locations to stay in Budapest if you’re seeking a bit of casual luxury.